-During the summer it is tempting to enjoy the break and then hit your training doubly hard come September or the pre-season.
-Before you do, take a look at these snippets of advice to help you stay injury free next season.
+During certain points in the year, it is tempting to enjoy a break and then hit your training doubly hard come the new year, or season.
+But before you do, take a look at these snippets of advice to help you stay injury free next season.

 1. You need to prepare yourself for the demands of your sport